NDevTK/infra/recipes/README.recipes.md

 #### Dry runs / experiments

-If the recipe is run with `force_build` it will always build all packages indicated (and their dependencies), and will not upload any of them to the central server.
+If the recipe is run with `force_build` it will always build all packages indicated.
+Dependencies will be built if they do not exist in CIPD.
+None of the built packages will be uploaded to CIPD.

 The recipe must always be run with a package_prefix (by assigning to the .package_prefix property on the Support3ppApi).
 If the recipe is run in